ysamtme/dlss5-nr-media-poc/README.md

 Windows, D3D12, an NVIDIA display driver with NGX, and a user-provided `nvngx_dlssnr.dll`.

+## Known issue

+Microsoft Defender may flag the unsigned `dlssnr-gui.exe` as `Trojan:Win32/Sabsik.TE.A!ml`. `dlssnr-image.exe` and `caller/nvngx.dll` are
+not affected.
+If in doubt, build the project from source.

 ## Run

 Unpack the release and use this layout: